mvwi/TheLightningList/README.md

 > A collection of the most interesting projects, companies, and tools in the Lightning Network ecosystem.

-See something missing?
 PRs are welcome!

-Looking for something specific?
 Search using these tags:

 `[tool]` `[company]` `[implementation]` `[wallet]` `[hardware]` `[gui]` `[android]` `[ios]` `[web]` `[local-web]` `[explorer]` `[community]`